ChicagoHAI/idea-explorer/ARCHITECTURE_AND_ROADMAP.md

 How should agent outputs be structured for human decision-making?
 How do we present multiple explored directions with trade-offs?
 Integration with [IdeaHub](https://hypogenic.ai/ideahub) for community selection is one avenue.

+### 5. Exploration Diversity vs. Reliability

+As we add more scaffolding to prevent errors, agents converge on similar exploration paths.
+This is the bias-variance tradeoff in agentic design: more specific instructions reduce errors but also reduce the diversity of approaches tried.

+This is particularly challenging because:
+- Different ideas need different diversity levels (concrete ideas may be fine with one path; open-ended ideas need multiple trials)
+- It's hard to evaluate what counts as "good diversity"
+- The tradeoff may be fundamental to current LLM architectures

+Possible directions: multi-agent ensembles with diverse personas, adaptive scaffolding based on idea openness, or mechanisms to encourage exploration of alternative hypotheses.

 ---

 ## How to Contribute